Blog

 Posted: Oct 13, 2023

-The Indian Boarding Home Program, which a class action lawsuit has been filed against, was an educational program by the Canadian Government that spanned from 1951 to 1992.
+The Indian Boarding Home Program was an educational program by the Canadian Government that spanned from 1951 to 1992.
 The program was created to relocate children from Indigenous communities to different communities, often non-Indigenous, where they resided with private families while attending school.
 The schools in question were primarily operated by religious institutions with funding and support from the Canadian government.

 What is Class Action?

-For those not familiar with the concept, a class action lawsuit, which some also regard as a class suit or representative action, is a type of legal mechanism where multiple individuals (class members) who have suffered similar harm against a common defendant are grouped as a "class" to collectively seek resolution in court.
+A class action lawsuit, also known as a class suit or representative action, is a type of legal mechanism where multiple individuals (class members) who have suffered similar harm against a common defendant are grouped as a "class" to collectively seek resolution in court.

-One of the advantages of this legal mechanism is that, for one, it helps to speed up the legal process.
-Also, this approach often results in more equitable outcomes as it holds corporations or entities accountable for widespread wrongdoing.
+One of the advantages of this legal mechanism is that it results in more equitable outcomes as it holds corporations or entities accountable for widespread wrongdoing.
 Also worth noting is that, unless they exclude themselves, class action automatically includes all the affected individuals in the lawsuits.

 However, thanks to the victim’s outcry, the Federal Court, in 2019, certified the Indian Boarding Homes lawsuit as a class proceeding.
 On December 7th, 2022, the survivors and the Canadian government reached an Agreement in Principle to settle the case.
 Between September 12 and 14, 2023, the Federal Court held a Settlement Approval Hearing where it was agreed that the class members who were alive on July 24, 2016, would be compensated.